 The Investment Company processes personal data concerning shareholders or their Controlling Persons for the purpose of complying with the Investment Company's legal obligations under the FATCA Law.
-These personal data include the name, date and place of birth, address, U.S. tax identification number, the country of tax residence and residence address, the phone number, the account number (or functional equivalent), the account balance or value, the total gross amount of interest, the total gross amount of dividends, the total gross proceeds from the sale or redemption of property paid or credited to the account, the total gross amount of interest paid or credited to the account, the total gross amount of interest paid or credited to the account, the total gross amount of the shareholder with respect to the account maintained in the United States, and any other relevant information in relation to the shareholders or their Controlling Persons for the purposes of the FATCA Law (the "FATCA Personal Data").
+These personal data include the name, date and place of birth, address, U.S. tax identification number, the country of tax residence and residence address, the phone number, the account number (or functional equivalent), the account balance or value, the total gross amount of interest, the total gross amount of dividends, the total gross amount of other income generated with respect to the assets held in the account, the total gross proceeds from the sale or redemption of property paid or credited to the account, the total gross amount of interest paid or credited to the account, the total gross amount paid or credited to the shareholder with respect to the account, standing instructions to transfer funds to an account maintained in the United States, and any other relevant information in relation to the shareholders or their Controlling Persons for the purposes of the FATCA Law (the "FATCA Personal Data").